makersacademy/airport_challenge/README.md

 ```

-ATC can confirm that a plane is in-flight:
+The ATC can confirm that a plane is in-flight:
 ```
 plane.flying?
 => true
 ```

-...or else that a plane has landed:
+...or else it has landed:
 ```
 plane.flying?
 => false